Kurento/kurento/source/tutorials/node/tutorial-3-one2many.rst

 .. sourcecode:: sh

-   sudo add-apt-repository ppa:chris-lea/node.js
-   sudo apt-get update
+   curl -sL https://deb.nodesource.com/setup | sudo bash -
-   sudo apt-get install nodejs
-   sudo npm install -g bower
+   sudo apt-get install -y nodejs sudo npm install -g bower

 To launch the application you need to clone the GitHub project where this demo